-IDS will draw upon and expand its rich experience at the forefront of thinking about participation in development, and our emerging work at the intersection of participation and markets, to co-create with the Economic Advancement Program (EAP) at the Open Society Foundations (OSF) a deeper understanding of participation in economic advancement in general, as well as how EAP can bring participatory approaches into its own practice.
+What constitutes meaningful participation in the economic sphere and how it might be enabled?
+In this project IDS will draw upon and expand its rich experience at the forefront of thinking about participation in development, and our emerging work at the intersection of participation and markets.
+We will co-create along with the Economic Advancement Program (EAP) at the Open Society Foundations (OSF), a deeper understanding of participation in economic advancement in general, as well as how EAP can bring participatory approaches into its own practice.

 We will do this through two intersecting workstreams (WS1 and WS2), as follows:

 WS1 - Building an evidence base for participation in economic advancement

 Through mapping and co-inquiry with EAP and its partners and others in this field, we will identify existing initiatives and experiences of how meaningful participation and engagement of economically disenfranchised people can occur - and challenges be overcome - in areas such as economic investment, economic policymaking, creation of economic alternatives, and the transformation of economic systems that perpetuate vulnerability.

 WS2 - Putting ideas into practice: effective participation in grant making processes: